mdj2/djangotemplate/README.md

     pip install -r requirements.txt
     chmod +x manage.py

-Replace the settings in `example`/local_settings.py
+Update the settings in `$PROJECT_NAME`/local_settings.py.
+Make sure you create the database it tries to connect to.

     vim $PROJECT_NAME/local_settings.py